Context

 In your analysis, justify the following choices:

-• Model evaluation and validation: How will you validate the model ?
+• Model evaluation and validation: How will you assess model performance?

 Deliverables